Animation: Fair

 Thoughts: >

-(2) Margarine Crisis - A girl named Tanpopo has a vast collection of stuffed animals, and still talks to them despite being in her teens.
+(2) Margarine Crisis - Tanpopo has a vast collection of stuffed animals, and still talks to them despite being in her teens.
 One of her friends gets upset over this perceived immaturity and they have a fight over it. - This story is simplistic and very dull, however what makes it interesting is that the entire thing is viewed from the perspective of a stuffed animal.
 If it falls over, our perspective is sideways as well, etc. At this point I was at least willing to give Seraphim Call credit for doing something different, even if the story wasn't spectacular.

 --